Our review articles earn a small amount of revenue from product purchases made through affiliate links

 https://twitter.com/desnivelados/status/828243828771545088

-Petzl already has a lightweight backcountry axe called "Ride", but this new ice axe "Gurry" is just as ultra-lightweight (280g), but also has a sharper pick and an adjustable handrest that is easy to grip, making it suitable for technical speed climbing.
-Well, it looks good after all!
-(Front to the left photo) Website → https://www.petzl.com/GB/en/Sport/New/GULLY#.WKHO3_mLSCo
+Petzl already has the lightweight backcountry axe "Ride," but this new ice axe "Gully" is just as ultra-lightweight (280g), but with a sharper pick and an adjustable hand rest that makes it easy to grip, it's also suitable for technical speed climbing.
+And above all, it looks great!
+(Foreground in the left photo) HP https://www.petzl.com/GB/en/Sport/New/GULLY#.WKHO3_mLSCo

 PETZL Sirocco helmet

-Meanwhile, the "Scirocco" ultra-lightweight helmet made with expanded polypropylene (EPP) has also been upgraded.
-Although the weight is almost the same, it has improved impact resistance than hybrid materials, and covers the back of the head, improving safety.
-HP→https://www.petzl.com/GB/en/Sport/New/SIROCCO#.WKHfLfmLSCo
+Meanwhile, the ultra-lightweight helmet "Sirocco" made of expanded polypropylene (EPP) has also been upgraded.
+Although the weight is roughly the same, it has better impact resistance than hybrid materials and covers the back of the head deeper, improving safety.
+HP → https://www.petzl.com/GB/en/Sport/New/SIROCCO#.WKHfLfmLSCo

 https://twitter.com/Petzl/status/828256953143029760